 - Wear a headset so that you can continue to type and work while you are on hold.
 This really makes the time fly.
 If they offer you the option to hold with no music, you don’t need me to tell you to take advantage of that.
 I frequently forget that I’m on hold until I hear someone say hello in my ear.
 Surprisingly, you can get a lot done while forgetting what’s really going on.

 - Have all of your notes out and ready to go.
 If possible, write down the issues/problems/questions to speed up the process and make sure you don’t forget anything.
-This also prevents further calls.
+This also prevents further calls to technical support.

 - On that same note, have yourself logged into the website or account.
 Not having your password available is the biggest sucker of time.
 Get it out BEFORE you call.